Reveal-Energy-Services/orchid-python-api/README-dev.md

     ```
     python add_stages.py --verbosity=2 /path/to/training-data/frankNstein_Bakken_UTM13_FEET.ifrac
     ```
+    where `/path/to/training-data` is a symbolic reference to the path to the Orchid training data
   - Review the output and ensure the script finishes without errors.
   - Optionally test the newly created `.ifrac` file in Orchid